shiv00015/RAG_FASTAPI/README.md

 This project implements a RAG (Retrieval-Augmented Generation) system that:
 1. Stores text documents as vector embeddings using FAISS
 2. Retrieves relevant context based on user questions
-3. Generates accurate answers using OpenAI's language models
+3. Generates accurate answers using OpenAI's language models or Gemini's language models

 ## Features

 - FastAPI endpoints for querying the knowledge base
 - Vector similarity search using FAISS
-- Integration with OpenAI for answer generation
+- Integration with OpenAI or Gemini for answer generation
 - Asynchronous file operations with aiofiles
 - Automatic API documentation with FastAPI
 - Hot reload support for development